tyleryzhu/usaco-algs/README.md

 # Data Structures:
   Binary Indexed Tree (BIT.cpp): implemented a structure, solves the Range Sum Query (RSQ) problem in O(log N) time.

+  Disjoint-Set Union (disj_set.cpp): implemented with an array, solves the DSU problem in O(log N) (amortized) time for finding components and O(log N) time for union of components.
+Needs to be updated with an implementation into a structure.

   Segment Tree (segtree.cpp): implemented in a structure, solves the Range Minimum Query (RMQ) problem in O(log N) time.

 # Algorithms: